-“Bugs” is the second demo of The Theme Show Shoutcast which initially aired on Winamp on December 9, 1999.
+“Bugs” is the second demo of The Theme Show.
+Initially aired on Winamp on December 9, 1999.

 We’re not talking about computer bugs, either (although I would have included those too, had I the music to do so); instead, we’re talking about your roly-poly, creepy-crawly variety.